-A half marathon distance is 13.1 miles — it’s half of a full marathon, which is 26.2 miles.
+The half marathon distance is 13.1 miles.
+It is so named because it’s half of a full marathon, which is 26.2 miles.

-Half marathons are the most popular race distance people run.
-Many runners who may have already completed a 5k or 10k can train to the 13.1-mile distance over just eight to 12 weeks of training.
-But even if you’re starting on the couch, you can successfully train to run 13.1 miles in just 16 to 20 weeks.
+Many runners who may have already completed a 5k or 10k can train to the 13.1-mile distance over just 8-12 weeks of training.
+But, even if you’re starting from square one or have been inactive for quite some time, you may be able to successfully train to run 13.1 miles in just 16 to 20 weeks.

-Half marathon races are available all over the world — from Antarctica to the land down under — Australia.
+Half marathon races are held all around the world — from Antarctica to Australia, Asia to Central America.

-But you don’t need to go that extreme.
-There are likely numerous half marathons in your city or near your town, too.
+But you don’t need to go grab your passport to run a half marathon.
+Depending on where you live, there are likely numerous half marathons in your town or closest big city.

 How Long Does It Take to Run a Half Marathon?

-The average half marathon time for males between 20 and 40 years old age group is approximately 2 hours, and for women, the average finish time is 2 hours and 20 minutes.
+The average half marathon time for males is between 20 and 40 years old is approximately 2 hours, and for women, the average finish time is 2 hours and 20 minutes.

-To run a 2-hour half marathon, you’ll need to hit an average pace of 9:09 per mile (5:41 per kilometer).
+To run a 2-hour half marathon, you’ll need to maintain an average pace of 9:09 per mile (5:41 per kilometer).

 How Fast Is a 1 Hour 30 Minute Half Marathon?